bdbaraban/my_first_repository/README.md

 # 0x03.
 Git
 My first repository of my first Holberton School project!
-In this project, completed on my zero-day at Holberton School, I was introduced to Git and GitHub; specifically, how to create repositories, commit, push code, create and merge branches, pull updates, and work as a collaborator.
+In this project, completed on my zero-day at Holberton School, I was introduced to Git and GitHub; specifically, I started practicing creating repositories, commiting, pushing code, createing and merging branches, pulling updates, and working as a collaborator.

 ## Contents
 * `bash`: A directory containing the files `holberton`, `school` and `98`.